kenken64/EduTech-game-workshop/README.md

 <img src="./docs/Capture1.PNG" width="640" height="480"/>

-5. Under the spaceinvader.py source code load all the images into a list in python and also initailize the font used in the game.
+5. Under the spaceinvader.py source code load all the images into a list in python and also initialize the font used in the game.
 All th values in the IMG_NAMES must match the image files under the images sub-directory

 ```python
 FONT = "fonts/space_invaders.ttf"